diku-compSys/compSys-e2025/courseinformation.md

  * HCØ, C103 is first floor in building 2
  * NEXS Aud Syd + Nord is at Nørre Alle 51 (almost at the Royal Library)

-## Cafées (expected times)
+## Cafés
-Cafées will be manned with either 2, 3 or 4 TAs.
+Cafés will be manned with either 2, 3 or 4 TAs.
+These are intended primarily to help with assignments though other questions relating to the course material is also welcome.

- * Wednesdays 15:15-17:00
+ * Wednesdays 10:15-12:00
-   * This sessions have a café structure and are dedicated to help with assignments and other open questions.
- * Fridays 14:15-16:00
-   * TA organised café classes for help with assignments and exercises.

-### Rooms

-#### Block 1
+### Block 1
-In the overflow you are welcome to sit and work.
-You can come to the other rooms to ask for help.

-Wednesday:
-  * NBB 2.3.I.164
-  * NBB 2.3.H.142
-  * NBB 2.2.H.142 -- Only manned in weeks with assignment deadlines; otherwise overflow room.
-  * NBB 2.1.H.142 -- Overflow room

-Friday:
   * DIKU 1-0-30
+  * DIKU 1-0-34
   * DIKU 1-0-37
-  * DIKU 1-0-26 -- Only manned in weeks with assignment deadlines; otherwise overflow room.
-  * DIKU 1-0-14 -- Overflow room.

-#### Block 2
+### Block 2

-Wednesday (expect Week 48):
-  * NBB 2.3.H.142
-  * NBB 2.3.I.164
-  * NBB 2.2.H.142 -- Only in weeks with assignment deadlines.

-Wednesday (Week 48, only):
-  * NBB 2.0.G.064/070
-  * NBB 2.2.H.142

-Friday:
-  * NBB 2.2.H.142
-  * NBB 2.3.H.142
+  * TBD
-  * NBB 2.1.H.142 -- Only in weeks with assignment deadlines.
-  * NBB 2.1.I.156 -- Overflow room.

 ## Study group formation
 Online on Absalon or Discord.

-## Assignment
+## Assignments

 There are 6 assignment in total during the course with deadline roughly every two to three weeks.
 The assignments will be graded with points from 0 to 6 depending on the assignment.
 It is _not_ possible to re-hand-in any of the assignments.
 The details will be the following: